 - Click on Accredited Centers

-- On the map click on the words North Central Region
+- On the map click on your region

-- Click on the Illinois (Northern) link at the top of the page
+- Click on the link for your state at the top of the page

 - Review the list of sites, noting that they are listed alphabetically by hospital system